tylerlam1/SENG_Notes/Fourth Year Summer/ECON209/Class_Notes.md

 Portability - Allows you to transfer existing mortgaged house to another house (i.e. if you want to upgrade the house).

 _End of Midterm Content_

+### Bonds

+If a government or company issues a bond, they say that "we'll pay you interest every interval, and at the end we'll pay you your original amount of money back".

+There's no guarantee that a bond original amount will be paid back (the company can go bankrupt).
+But that's why you should research about the reliability of the company.
+The government has never bailed on a bond.

+For example:

+The government issues a $100,000 bond at 5%.
+We buy it.
+The bond length/maturity is 20 years from when its issued.

+This means that I get $5000 every year I keep the bond, and $100,000 at the end of the length.
+Usually 5% is a bit high.

+However, let's suppose that we expect the interests to go down in a couple years. i.e. the interest rate goes from 5% to 3%.
+We can choose to sell our owned bond in five years for greater than $100,000, because 5% interest rate is higher than normal now.

+There's a inverse relationship between interest rate and bonds.

+Definitions for Bonds:
+- Coupon Rate: Interest Rate on the bond.
+Almost always paid semi-annually.
+- Redemption Date: Maturity Date, the date that the principal is paid
+- Redemption Value - i) Redeemable at par ii) Redeemable at premium (i.e. $100,000 at 104).
+Basically if you held it till the end, you get the 4% extra
+- Yield to Maturity - The rate of return that takes into account the difference between the par value and the market value if they are different
+- Current Yield - Annual interest rate earned as a % of the current price.

+- Net Present Value - When you buy a equipment, you will have net cash flows (incoming cash flow - annual maintenance costs).
+The net present value is the infront cost + cash flows - maintenance cost.
+This is used to determine whether this investment is worth it.

+How do we compute Net Present Value (NPV)?
+- NPV = A + PV of net cash flows

+A = Original cost

+Thus,
+NPV = A + sum of (net cash flow / (1+i)^n)

+n = years
+i = Marr (Minimum acceptable rate of return).
+Usually determined by the client.

+### Decision Rule
+If the NPV for a project is greater than 0, accept the project.
+If the NPV for a project is less than 0, reject the project.
+If the NPV for a project is equal to 0, we may accept or reject the project.

+## Lecture 7

+Net Present Value:
+- NPV = A + PV of net cash flows

+A is the initial investment
+PV is the cash flow (money you're technically earning yearly)

+MARR = Minimum Rate of return required by client

+The NPV is the amount that our net worth of our firm that will be increased.
+Basically if the NPV is 30k, that means that the net worth of the company will be increased by 30k.

+What if we want to evaluate the project in the future instead of the current time?
+There is a different equation for that.

+NFV = A + FV of net cash flows

+The NFV and the NPV are economically equivalent.

+Payback Period - PBP is the amount of time (yrs) for an initial investment to be recovered (neglecting the time value of money).

+If you have even cash flows:
+PBP = Initial cash flow / Yearly cash flow

+If you have uneven cash flows:
+Calculations are a bit different.
+To compute this, we can calculate the cumulative cash flows each year and see which year in which we will recover our initial cash flow.
+We use a slope equation to figure out how long it takes to get to a certain value using the two upper and lower bound values.

+Problems with PBP:
+1. It does not take into any future cash flows beyond payback period.
+2. Cost of financial capital.
+3. No allowance for salvage values or reclamation cost at end of project.
+4. If the signs of cash flows change frequently, it does not make sense to use PBP as the main decision tool.

+Discounted Pay-Back Period:
+Take into consideration of the time value of money.
+Basically just take the cash flow each year, and find the current day value of the dollar value with the interest rate.

+The third decision tool to make decisions is the Internal Rate of Return (IRR).

+The IRR is the interest rate that makes the net present value equal to 0.

+The fourth decision tool is known as the annual equivalent analysis.

+Benefit:
+1. Many reports summarize or use yearly revenues + costs.
+2. Need for unit costs.
+3. Useful when evaluating projects with different service lives.

+Difference between capital vs operating costs.
+1. Capital costs are "one time" costs, such as equipment, factories, furnace, buildings.
+2. Operating Cost: Annual operating costs (labour, fuel, maintenance)